ADGEfficiency/programming-resources/bash-and-unix/intro.md

 These scripts are run every time you start a new shell.
 It is common to add `echo` statements to these files to get used to this idea.

+RC = a run command
+- file that contains startup infomation

 ## Aliases